 Thanks for passing by.
-I'm available for hire in 2018 and if you like my CV website, chances are I like your company too!
+I'm available for hire in 2018 - scroll down to read on!

 I'm a postgrad Management student @ the University of St. Andrews, UK, and a qualified computer scientist.
 I'd also love to work for your company.